IC Markets vs Westpac, 2024 Update

 The minimum deposit for Westpac is $50.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both IC Markets and Westpac are a good choice.

 IC Markets vs Westpac - Regulation And Licencing In More Detail